bcbnz/matplotlib-pgfutils/README.md

 pgfutils follows [SPEC0][3] when determining supported Python versions.
 Any minor version of Python released within the 3 years prior to a pgfutils release is supported.
-As of January 2025, this means Python 3.11 or later.
+As of April 2026, this means Python 3.12 or later.

 The only required external dependency is Matplotlib.
 Any minor version of Matplotlib which was first released within the 24 months prior to a pgfutils release is supported.
-As of January 2025, this means Matplotlib 3.7.0 or later.
+As of April 2026, this means Matplotlib 3.9.0 or later.

+The continuous integration testing checks the combinations of supported Python and Matplotlib version.
 Older versions of Python or Matplotlib may work, but are not tested and are not supported.

 Examples